Skip to main content

 Below are the steps to copy a file in your project:

-2. Select one or more files to copy, then right click and select 'Copy' --> 'File(s).
+2. Select one or more files to copy, then right-click and select 'Copy' --> 'File(s).

-โ€‹Note: You cannot select files to copy from multiple projects at the same time.
-External references, placeholders or links cannot be copied.
+Note: You cannot select files to copy from multiple projects simultaneously, and external references, placeholders, or links cannot be copied.

 Next Article: Move Files